azratul/live-share.nvim/README.md

 This plugin creates a "Live Share" server in Neovim, similar to the Visual Studio Code Live Share functionality.
 It relies heavily on another plugin called [jbyuki/instant.nvim](https://github.com/jbyuki/instant.nvim) and [serveo.net](https://serveo.net/).

+Note: This plugin is designed to work exclusively between Neovim instances and is not compatible with Visual Studio Code Live Share sessions.

 ## Installation

 ### Using Packer